developerstephanieb/latex_reference/01_fundamentals/03_text_format_and_layout.md

 ## Alignment

-These environments change the layout and structure of entire blocks of text.
+These environments control the horizontal alignment of entire blocks of text.

 - `\begin{center}`: Centers each line of text.